Kingdom of Gwynedd: Gruffudd ap Cynan

-The Expansion of Gwynedd
+The expansion of Gwynedd

 In 1120 a minor border war between Llywarch ab Owain, lord of a commote in the Dyffryn Clwyd cantref, and Hywel ab Ithel, lord of Rhufoniog and Rhos, brought Powys and Chester into conflict in the Perfeddwlad.
 Powys brought a force of 400 warriors to the aid of its ally Rhufoniog, while Chester sent Norman knights from Rhuddlan to the aid of Dyffryn Clwyd.
 The bloody Battle of Maes Maen Cymro, fought 1 mi northwest of Ruthin, ended with Llywarch ab Owain slain and the defeat of Dyffryn Clwyd.
 However, it was a pyrrhic victory as the battle left Hywel ab Ithel mortally wounded.
-The last of his line, when Hywel ab Ithel died six weeks later, he left Rhufoniog and Rhos bereft.
+In the last of his line, when Hywel ab Ithel died six weeks later, he left Rhufoniog and Rhos bereft.
 Powys, however, was not strong enough to garrison Rhufoniog and Rhos, nor was Chester able to exert influence inland from its coastal holdings of Rhuddlan and Degannwy.
 With Rhufoniog and Rhos abandoned, Gruffudd annexed the cantrefs.

 On the death of Einion ap Cadwgan, lord of Meirionnydd, a quarrel engulfed his kinsmen on who should succeed him.
 Meirionnydd was then a vassal cantref of Powys, and the family there a cadet of the Mathrafal house of Powys.
 Gruffudd gave licence to his sons Cadwallon and Owain to press the opportunity the dynastic strife in Meirionnydd presented.
 The brothers raided Meirionnydd with the Lord of Powys as important there as he was in the Perfeddwlad.
-However it would not be until 1136 that the cantref was firmly within Gwynedd's control.
-Perhaps because of their support of Earl Hugh of Chester, Gwynedd's rival, in 1124 Cadwallon slew the three rulers of Dyffryn Clwyd, his maternal uncles, bringing the cantref firmly under Gwynedd's vassalage that year.
+However, it would not be until 1136 that the cantref was firmly within Gwynedd's control.
+Perhaps because of their support of Earl Hugh of Chester, Gwynedd's rival, in 1124, Cadwallon slew the three rulers of Dyffryn Clwyd, his maternal uncles, bringing the cantref firmly under Gwynedd's vassalage that year.
 And in 1125 Cadwallon slew the grandsons of Edwin ap Goronwy of Tegeingl, leaving Tegeingl bereft of lordship.
 However, in 1132 while on campaign in the commote of Nanheudwy, near Llangollen, 'victorious' Cadwallon was defeated in battle and slain by an army from Powys.
 The defeat checked Gwynedd's expansion for a time, "much to the relief of the men of Powys", wrote historian Sir John Edward Lloyd (J.E Lloyd).